Work-related costs scheme (“Werkkostenregeling”)

 - consumptions on the workplace that are not part of a meal, for instance coffee

-- work clothing (under conditions)
+- work clothing under conditions

-- public transportation used for work
+- public transportation if also used for work

-- provisions in the working space at home (under conditions)
+- provisions in the working space at home

 - provisions that stay at the working space, e.g. computers